dpriskorn/ItemSubjector/README.md

 # ItemSubjector
-*This is beta software, expect new features, renamed arguments, etc.*
+*This is beta software, expect new features, renamed arguments, bugs, etc.*

 Tool made to add main subject statements to items based on a heuristic matching the subject with the title of the item.